AnyLog-co/documentation/authentication.md

 Example:
 <pre>
-id generate certificate request where country = US and state = CA and locality = "Redwood City" and org = "Acme Inc" and alt_name = 127.0.0.1 and hostname =  acme.co and ip = "192.56.76.4"
+id generate certificate request where country = US and state = CA and locality = "Redwood City" and org = "Acme Inc" and alt_names = 127.0.0.1 and hostname =  acme.co and ip = "192.56.76.4"
 </pre>

 When the command is issued 2 files are generated: